Toyota Prius C

-The production version of the Aqua was unveiled in the 2011 Tokyo Motor Show.
-The production Prius c was introduced in the U.S. at the January 2012 North American International Auto Show in Detroit.
-The Aqua was launched in Japan in December 2011 at a price of ¥1.69 million (US$21,700).
+Toyota presented the production version of the Aqua at the 2011 Tokyo Motor Show; presented the U.S. Prius c at the January 2012 North American International Auto Show in Detroit, and launched the Aqua in Japan in December 2011 at a price of ¥1.69 million (US$21,700).
 Sales in several Asian markets began in January 2012.
 The Prius c was released in the U.S. and Canada in March 2012.
 Sales in Australia and New Zealand began in April 2012.

 The Aqua is considered the most successful nameplate launch in Japan in the last 20 years.
 As of January 2017, the Aqua/Prius c is the second most sold hybrid of Toyota after the regular Prius, with 1,380,100 units sold worldwide.
 Japan as the market leader with 1,154,500 units sold through January 2017.
 The Aqua was the top selling new car in Japan for three years in a row, from 2013 to 2015.

 The Prius C was discontinued in North America at the end of the 2019 model year.
 It was also discontinued in Australia in early 2020.

 Prius c Concept

 The Toyota Prius c concept car was unveiled at the January 2011 North American International Auto Show in Detroit.
 The design takes cues from the Toyota FT-CH concept vehicle that was shown at the same event in 2010.
-Toyota explained that the 'c' in 'Prius c' stands for "city"-centric vehicle as it is much smaller than the normal Prius and is aimed at younger buyers without families who require little space.
+Toyota explained that the 'c' in 'Prius c' stands for "city"-centric vehicle as it is smaller than the standard Prius and aimed at younger buyers without families who require less cargo space in the rear and fewer of the luxury touches (although passenger space remains essentially the same as a standard Prius).
+This results in a higher EPA MPG-City Rating than the standard Prius and easier parking in tight spaces.

 Together with the introduction of the production version of the Toyota Aqua at the 2011 Tokyo Motor Show, the carmaker also exhibited two other Aqua concepts, the Aqua Kiriri version and the Aqua Piriri.